 If you are interested in Mexican slang, be sure to also check out Doorway to Mexico and No Hay Tos above.

 Algarabía, a word meaning a chaotic din or a joyful noise, is the Mexico City-based publisher of a renowned arts and culture magazine as well as the hilarious dictionaries El Chingonario and El Pendejonario.

 Algarabía Radio is a weekly discussion of the current magazine’s themes by its editors.
 Check out older episodes of the show in their previous podcast Algarabía a Cucharadas (Algarabía by the Spoonful).

 Recommended for lovers of la CDMX and of Mexican culture.
 Note that episodes can get a little rambling and long-winded, so I tend to just listen to these on long bus rides and flights while dozing on and off. 😉

 All podcast cover images are copyright of their respective owners.

-Have more Spanish-language podcast recommendations?
-Please share your suggestions in the comments.
+Have more Spanish-language podcast suggestions?
+Please share your recommendations for the best podcasts in Spanish in the comments.